Kubernetes Nodes – The Complete Guide

 There are two types of nodes:

-- The Kubernetes Master node—runs the Kubernetes control plane which controls the entire cluster.
-A cluster must have at least one master node; there may be two or more for redundancy.
-Components of the master node include the API Server, etcd (a database holding the cluster state), Controller Manager, and Scheduler.
+• The Control Plane node—runs the Kubernetes control plane which controls the entire cluster.
+A cluster must have at least one control plane node; there may be two or more for redundancy.
+Control plane nodes run the core components that manage the cluster, including the API server, scheduler, controller manager, and etcd.
+Worker nodes run the application workloads.

 This is part of an extensive series of guides about microservices.